craqvfx/ray-tracer/README.md

 - Add GUI<br>
 - Output to PNG or similar format instead of PPM<br>

-## Disclaimer
+## Disclosure
 This project was made using the help of the [Ray Tracing in One Weekend Book Series](https://github.com/RayTracing/raytracing.github.io/).
-While all of the code is provided in the afore-linked github repository, I typed everything by hand and have implemented some features of my own, as is hopefully demonstrated by the commit history.
+While much of the code is provided in the afore-linked github repository, I typed everything by hand and have implemented features of my own, as is hopefully demonstrated by the commit history.

 ## Code
 ### vec3.h